 AGD challenge model

 Amoebic Gill Disease (AGD) has been a problem in Tasmanian aquaculture for years.
 The disease is caused by the amoeba Paramoeba perurans, which thrives very well in high salinity sea water at increasing temperatures.
-During the last years outbreaks have also been reported in Ireland and Scotland, and there is a concern whether outbreaks will occur along the Norwegian coastline.
+During the last years outbreaks have been reported in Ireland and Scotland, and also along the Norwegian coastline.

 The models will be useful for basic research, and to test methods for treatment and prophylactic measures, such as functional feeds, selective breeding and vaccination.

 Photo: 1) Paramoeba perurans (Terje Steinum, NVI).
 2) Gills 3 weeks after experimental infection (VESO Vikan).
 3) Cumulative mortality after experimental infection (VESO Vikan).